 Architect's depiction of new pavilion

 Train Architects designed the pavilion and Martin Horn is the builder.
 “This is the first building project to happen at Tandem Friends School since 1997,” says Whitney Thompson, Head of School.
 “We are thrilled that we’ve been able to make this project get started so quickly.
 Clearly, it was the right time.”
-Martin Horn initially broke ground in November 2020, and despite a few unexpected delays, including the restrictions of COVID, the earth-moving part of the project resumed in early March 2021 and is nearing completion, to be followed by the pouring of the building’s foundation.
+Martin Horn initially broke ground in November 2020, and despite a few unexpected delays, including the restrictions of COVID, the earth-moving part of the project resumed in early March 2021, to be followed by the pouring of the building’s foundation.
 Construction should proceed quickly once the foundation is complete.

 At Tandem, the combination of the amazing education and truly caring community are the core of who we are as a school.
 We needed to design a space that supports how important community interactions and relationships are here.
 When the pavilion is not used for lunch, it will provide a much-needed large gathering space for an entire division, grade level, or individual class.
 It will serve as an inclement weather or staging space for many events such as our annual community picnic and Mother’s Day Music Festival.
 This year we have learned the importance of having large and open spaces; with physical distancing still an important COVID mitigation, we expect the pavilion to be used as a large classroom as well.